patrickwick/binutils/README.md

 * rejects input if program header loads a subset of a section.
 It has to load entire sections.
 * ELF to ELF copying only
-    * not planned to support Windows PE ever
+    * not planned to support PE/COFF ever
+    * Mach-O maybe at some point

 ## TODO